Selim78/Multiagent-Systems-Modelisation/README.md

 ### Bouncing balls

-Random directions, velocities, sizes and colors.
+Just some bouncing balls with random directions, velocities, sizes and colors.
+Because why not? 🙃

 ![balls-nbBalls-50](results/balls.gif)